 They have the ability to give the viewer unexplained adrenaline.
 Although, what I think is most important about action cameras is that they can help you improve your riding skills.

 What I mean by that is that you can study your riding technique by watching your footage day after day and see if you’ve chosen the best entry lines, or check your body positions and other similar stuff.

-What to look for when choosing an action camera:
+What to look for when choosing a dirt bike action camera: